thoughtspot/thoughtspot.github.io/_end-user/search/search-data.md

 For example, avoid: `Find all books by Lewis Carroll with the title Alice in Wonderland`.
 Instead, type: `carroll alice`.

 In another example, avoid `Find the largest city by population`.
-Inastead, type: `largest city by population`.
+Instead, type: `largest city by population`.

 Do use helper words, like “by” and “for”, but they can also be left out, and the search will return the same answer.